 City Light is evaluating three alternative routes for a new transmission line to connect the proposed Denny Substation to the existing Massachusetts Substation located in the SODO area.
-Denny Substation map
+The Denny Substation map

 shows all of these project components and locations.

-When installed, the transmission line will be operated at 115 kV with the capability to operate at 230 kV in the future as electrical demand increases and more areas of North Downtown Seattle are switched to a network distribution system.
+When installed, the transmission line will be operated at 115 kilovolts(kV) with the capability to operate at 230 kV in the future as electrical demand increases and more areas of North Downtown Seattle are switched to a network distribution system.

 The three transmission alternatives currently under consideration through the SEPA process are:

 - Alternative TL1 - A route primarily along the eastern edge of the downtown commercial core